 The civil justice system in the United States is in a constant state of flux.
 Changes occur at both the state and federal levels, through both legislative and judicial actions.
 At the same time, judges face a constant barrage of new and innovative legal theories and procedural maneuvers.
 The LEC’s annual Judicial Symposium on Civil Justice Issues aims to help judges make sense of America’s rapidly changing civil justice environment.

-This year’s Symposium once again tackled a broad range of timely issues.
-Legal and economic experts representing a variety of perspectives dissected and debated these issues, and many more, while participating judges had the opportunity to ask probing questions and seek insight into some of today’s most contentious legal issues.
+This year’s Symposium will tackle a broad range of timely issues.
+Legal and economic experts representing a variety of perspectives will dissect and debate these issues, and many more, while participating judges will have the opportunity to ask probing questions and seek insight into some of today’s most contentious legal issues.

 Questions?
 Contact MasonJEP@gmu.edu or 703.993.9960